FlyingGyroscope/IntroTo3DPrinting/README.md

 In my opinion, you should get the most reliable printer you can afford.
 Do not get sucked into marketing, do not obsess over speeds and spec sheets, and do not overlook ease-of-use features.
 Top brands give you excellent slicer profiles out of the box, and this is very highly recommended for beginners.

 *How do I troubleshoot my printer?*
 Patience and experience.
 Narrow down the problem to:  mechanics/motion system, extrusion, temperature, calibration, and slicing.
 Isolate and test one thing at a time.
 I learned a lot by assembling my own printer.

+*How do I make custom designs?*
+Features and software constantly change, but I appreciate this video by Maker's Muse that compares free CAD (computer aided design) software: [I tested them all](https://www.youtube.com/watch?v=J--QVhGheP4) and a follow-up video [Was I unfair to FreeCAD](https://www.youtube.com/watch?v=p8Pk1ayx6LQ).
+Pick a CAD program, and bring enough patience to get over the learning curve.
+I started and stopped several times in my journey.
+I was only successful when I had an exciting project motivating me to continue.
+I now prefer the technical capabilities of parametric modeling, and found the Product Design Online tutorials very helpful: [Learn Fusion 360 in 30 Days Playlist](https://www.youtube.com/playlist?list=PLrZ2zKOtC_-C4rWfapgngoe9o2-ng8ZBr).

 # *License*